 The Cross Drain Handbook provides guidance for filling out this section.
-Updated guidance will soon be found in the new BHR Handbook (which was not available at the time of this publication but should be online mid 2006).
+Updated guidance will soon be found in the new BHR Handbook (which was not available at the time of this publication).

 Exhibit 5-1 Drainage Map Notes

 Below are standard notes which shall be placed on the drainage map as applicable.